kammradt/tutorial-express-mongodb/README.md

 ```
 > 1. Now, we added the `async` keyword in front the function that will be called when a user enters in the `/texts` endpoint.
 After that, we are able to use `await` instead of calling `.then()` eeru time.
 > 2. Now, we can remove the `.then()` and just `await` for the database finish finding all `Text`s.
 After that, we just send it back as we did before.

+## Route to GET one text
+The ideia is to make available a route that users can use to find a single `Text` by its ID.
+We can do it my using some stuff that we learned about our database, like the method `.findById(id)`